ejaya2/ejaya2.github.io/_posts/2016-11-12-Setting-Up-PowerShell-pt2.md

 ## Working Collaboratively

 One of the big pitfalls with administrating SharePoiint Online with PowerShell is the limited number of commandlets.
 When I first started using the management shell, there were about 12 commands available.
-In subsequent releases, there are more commands but still no where near the same as an on premesis installation.
-For example, you might be accustom to using `Get-SPWeb` or `Get-SPList` for a lot of heavy lifting, there is no equivalent in the SharePoint Online Management Shell.
+In subsequent releases, there are more commands but still nowhere near the same as an on premises installation.
+For example, you might want to use `Get-SPWeb` or `Get-SPList` for a lot of heavy lifting, there is no equivalent in the SharePoint Online Management Shell.
 Or perhaps you were used to navigating through your web applications by using `Get-SPWebApplication`, In SharePoint Online, we do not have access to that level of the farm.
 This means we have to use open source solutions like the [Office 365 Dev PnP PowerShell CmdLets](https://github.com/OfficeDev/PnP-PowerShell) mentioned in my last post, or building out your own module with your own business logic.
 I was in the later camp, so most of my subsequent posts will operate under that assumption.
 The module to date is over 4000 lines of code.

 Having said all of that, the module we have is stored in SharePoint Online under version control.
 This allows us to use OneDrive for Business to sync the library to our local machines and pull in our module.
 You can even take it a step further if you'd like by requiring check out and content approval to tighten the authorship of adding new functions into the module.
 Other organizations might do things differently, we've found this works well for all the SharePoint administrators on the team, and the folks who manage Exchange Online and Skype for Business are doing similar things.
 Also as shown above, I wired in my own module stored in my OneDrive for Business site to include some functions I use from time to time that aren't a necessity for inclusion into the main module.
 These could be your own utility functions for sending custom emails or particular reports that someone asks you for infrequently.